-"Such a sight, it made me ponder for some time, how could one mourn such a blackhearted brute, one that had nearly taken their own lives and filled them with suffering and torment alone, how could one shed tears for such a man."

-"And then a revelation came to me!
-Like the fresh air of mourning!
+"Such a sight, it made me ponder for some time, how could one mourn such a blackhearted brute, one that had nearly taken their own lives and filled them with suffering and torment alone, how could one shed tears for such a man" The voice called out again as Mao Bolin grinned widely, truly consumed by the intoxicant he imbibed now "And then a revelation came to me! like the fresh air of mourning!
 They did not mourn him as he was, but rather the man he had once been, before he ruined himself.
 Within every villain, there was once a man who could have become virtuous and wise, mourn them, do not praise the death of the criminal, mourn the man he could have been instead, this is the wisdom I give to you now"